Skip to Main Content

 Journalistic Accounts

-Much of what is and has been written about the Middle East is by journalists, or are books intended for popular audiences.
+Much of what has been written about the Middle East is by journalists, or are books intended for popular audiences.
 When working with a "popular" or "journalistic" source, it is important to confirm the following:

 • affiliations and experience of the author